Pain & Suffering Calculator

 - Lost or Damaged Property

 Special damages are out-of-pocket expenses that you must be able to prove, by showing a specific expense or proof of lost wages you incurred due to the accident.
 The most obvious expenses would be income loss, medical expenses and any physical damage to an item, such as a car.
-In a car accident, an example for special damages would be the repair costs for the injured victim’s car.
+In a car accident, an example of special damages would be the repair costs for the injured victim’s car.
 If the car was totaled, it might simply be the “Blue Book” value of the car and offering proof by using sources such as Edmunds.com, Kelley Blue Book or NADAguides.com might be sufficient.

 For lost income, you may want to show your paystub, W-2, and also proof of overtime pay before the accident and medical proof that your doctor had restricted you from returning to work for a certain period of time.
 Medical expenses and bills, including prescriptions and drugs should be saved as part of these expenses.
 You should keep an expense log after your injury.